Introduction

 Lesson 1: Start With a Problem, Not an Idea

-They begin by understanding:
+They start by asking:

-- How frequently does it occur?
+- How often does it happen?

-- How costly is the problem?
+- How costly is it?

-- What solutions currently exist?
+- What solutions exist today?

 Examples include: